TPower2112/Writing-Sample-2/readme.md

 ### Why is this document important? <a name="docimport"></a>
 After ugprading a Mac endpoint to Big Sur, CrowdStrike version 6.11 and above is required.
 M1 hardware support is scheduled for Q1 2021.
 This document illustrates the correct security options the user must choose to provide protection on the endpoint.

-Please note if your workstation is managed by UBCIT or OKIT JAMF service, it will not receive the three prompts concerning enabling Network Filtering, the CrowdStrike Security Extension, and Full Disk Access.
-These options are set automatically in the JAMF MDM profile.
+Please note if your workstation is managed by UBCIT or OKIT JAMF service, the three options concerning enabling Network Filtering, the CrowdStrike Security Extension, and Full Disk Access are set automatically in the JAMF MDM profile.

 If your Mac endpoint is not enrolled in JAMF, the end user must choose the correct option in order for CrowdStrike to function properly.